75-78, Level 4, A-Wing, KK Market, Dhankawadi, Pune-411043.

 A joint venture is a strategic alliance wherein two or more parties, usually businesses, form a partnership to share markets, assets, intellectual property, knowledge and profits.

-Joint venture is differed from merger in the intellect that there is no transfer of ownership in the deal.
-Companies with identical products and services can also join forces to penetrate markets they wouldn't or couldn't consider without investing tremendous amount of resources.
-Also, due to local regulations,some markets can only be penetrated via joint ventures with a local business.
-In some cases, a large company can decide to form a joint venture with a smaller business in order to quickly acquire critical intellectual property, technology, or resources otherwise hard to obtain, even with plenty of cash at their disposal.
+Joint venture is different from merger in the intellect, that there is no transfer of ownership in the deal.
+Companies with identical products and services can also join forces to penetrate markets, they wouldn't or couldn't consider without investing tremendous amount of resources.
+Also, due to local regulations, some markets can only be penetrated via joint ventures with a local business.
+In some cases, a large company can decide to form a joint venture with a smaller business to quickly acquire critical intellectual property, technology, or resources otherwise hard to obtain, even with plenty of cash at their disposal.

 Heavy Capital Investment

 High End Technology

 Supply chain optimization

 Access to resources / Complementary assets or reserves